debbyyeh/debbyyeh/README.md

 <h3>About Me :cherry_blossom:</h3>
 ● A front-end engineer with over 4+ years experiences in business development, I am confident to initiate the conversation with diverse groups. <br />
-● Loving to observe the social trend, I joined the online courses, bootcamp and studying group in the past 1+ years to stay focused onthe up-to-date innova tions in software industry.
+● Loving to observe the social trend, I joined the online courses, bootcamp and studying group in the past 1+ years to stay focused onthe up-to-date innovations in software industry.

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/tai-ying-yeh/">